 We can each learn to be more assertive by overcoming the barriers outlined above.
 The exercises below can help us with gaining confidence in speaking out.

-3. Just say no: It can be hard to say no to others.
-We can practice this by starting off saying no in less important scenarios – for example if asked to do something, choose to say “No, I can’t do that right now, but can help you in half an hour”.
-Ideally you don’t have to justify your no, but if you feel the need to, just keep it short and to the point, e.g. “No, I don’t have the money to do that right now.”
+It can be hard to say no to others.
+We can practice this by starting off saying no in less important scenarios – for example, if asked to do something, choose to say “No, I can’t do that right now, but can help you in half an hour”.
+Ideally, we don’t have to justify our no. But if you feel the need to, just keep it short and to the point, e.g. “No, I don’t have the money to do that right now.”

-5. Define our bottom line: This is about knowing where our boundaries lie and where we can be flexible.
-For example, we may set your weekly budget limit for food at £55, but at the end of the month we allow £15 extra for some treats.
+This is about knowing where our boundaries lie and where we can be flexible.
+For example, we may set our weekly budget limit for food at £55, but at the end of the month we allow £15 extra for some treats.

-Another example, you go to a regular exercise class on Tuesday morning and only make an exception to this if there is an urgent appointment or emergency.
+Another example, we go to a regular exercise class on Tuesday morning and only make an exception to this if there is an urgent appointment or emergency.

-Within the caring role, we may decide we are not willing or able to do certain parts of the care and we are within your rights to get help with those.
+Within the caring role, we may decide we are not willing or able to do certain parts of the care and we are within our rights to get help with those.

-We might prefer to call this “clear boundaries”.
+We might prefer to call these “clear boundaries”.
 Have you heard the saying: